daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 The IvySPT model parameters are initialized using the following strategy:

 1. **Random Initialization**:
-   - All model parameters are randomly initialized from a normal distribution $N(0, 0.02)$.
+   - All weights are randomly initialized from a normal distribution $N(0, 0.02)$ and biases are zero.

 2. **Transformer Layer Rescaling**:
    - For the $l$-th Transformer layer, the output matrices (i.e., the last linear projection within each sub-layer) of the self-attention module and the feed-forward network are rescaled by $\frac{1}{\sqrt{2l}}$.
 This ensures stable gradient flow and improves convergence.